 FOXTON FROSTY DAWN

-2002 dark (Foxton Society Beau X Foxton Smokey Dawn)
+(Foxton Society Beau X Foxton Smokey Dawn)

-dark bay/brown silver mare, 13.2
+2002 brown silver mare, 13.2

 I have always loved the silver dapple coloring.
-Throughout the 1990's I had done much research into Morgans of the past which I strongly suspected were silver dapple.
-In February 2002, it was confirmed that silver still existed in the Morgan breed.
-You can imagine my delight!
-So, Frosty is the culmination of a dream for me.
-Thank you so much Thom and Nancy Harris of Foxton Morgans in Foxton CO for Frosty!
-She will hopefully be the dam of many lovely silver dapple Morgans!
-Her first, by our palomino stallion Gone Gold, was a bay silver colt born on February 17, 2006.
-The second, a smoky black silver filly, was foaled on June 14, 2007.
-So far, Frosty is two for two in the silver production department!
+Throughout the 1990's I did much research into Morgans of the past which I strongly suspected were silver dapple, and in the hope of raising awareness about the color, authored a couple of articles on the subject for the Rainbow Morgan Horse Association newsletter.
+In February of 2002 it was confirmed that silver still existed in the Morgan breed.
+Imagine my delight!
+So, Frosty was the culmination of a dream for me.
+I will always be grateful to Thom and Nancy Harris of Foxton Morgans in Foxton CO for Frosty.

 Frosty's pedigree not only contains the well-known, beautiful-headed show stallion Troutbrook Playboy, but numerous lines to fabulous and hard to find old Western Working Family horses such as Julio (Delbert X Katelina), multiple lines to Silver Ranger (Querido X Angelina), Romanesque (Red Oak X Mariah K), Chocolate (Linsley X Lady Spar) and Dan (Headlight Morgan X Kate B)- the source of silver dapple in our breed.
 She has Lippitt breeding through Lippitt Ethan Ash, John A Darling, Lippitt Polly Moro, and Lippitt Kate Moro, and several lines to old Brunk horses such as Juzan, King de Jarnette, Grenadier, Ken Carmen and Rarette (all by Jubilee King) as well as Stetson (Flyhawk X Sentola) and Kings Haven Senator (Senator Graham X Choquita).
 The rest of her pedigree is comprised of mostly old government breeding.